 The remains of the Romanesque Abbaye de Jumièges are amongst the most beautiful ruins in all of France.
-It is fine day-trip from Rouen in Normandy.
+It is fine day trip from Rouen in Normandy.

 The ruins of the former Benedictine Abbey of Jumièges in Seine-Maritime in Upper Normandy are considered by many to be the finest ruins in France.
-This enormous Romanesque abbey was constructed during the lifetime of William the Conqueror but was mostly destroyed after the French Revolution when much of the church and adjacent buildings were used like a quarry.
-The western façade with twin towers, the nave, and small parts of the transept, lantern tower and choir survived.
+This enormous Romanesque abbey was constructed during the lifetime of William the Conqueror but was mostly destroyed after the French Revolution when much of the church and adjacent buildings were used as a quarry.
+The western façade with twin towers, the nave, and small parts of the transept, lantern tower, and choir survived.
 Jumièges – a Michelin three-stars sight – is beautifully located a short drive from Rouen.
 A nearby Christofle factory outlet store sells high-quality silverware at reduced prices.

 The Abbey of Jumièges in Normandy, France

 The Benedictine Abbey of Jumièges was founded in 654 on crown lands by Saint Philibert.
 Throughout its history, the abbey often enjoyed royal support.
 Abbots were often close to the ruling families, which allowed Charlemagne, for example, to exile Duke Tassilo III here after the Franks defeated the Bavarians.